sbitio/puppet-monit/README.md

  * `checks`, useful to pass in Monit checks declared in Hiera.

+If your hiera setup supports a hierarchy structure, you can set 'monit::hiera_merge_strategy' to 'hiera_hash' in order use the hiera_hash function for config merging.

 Lastly, this class also configures a `system` check with sane defaults.
 It can be disabled or tweaked to fit your needs.
 This check includes loadavg, cpu, memory, swap and filesytem tests.